open-feature/spec/specification/sections/01-flag-evaluation.md

 ```

 Though it's possible to use [events](./05-events.md) to await provider readiness, such functions can make things simpler for `application authors` and `integrators`.
-Implementations indicate an error in a manner idiomatic to the language in use (returning an error, throwing and exception, etc).
+Implementations indicate an error in a manner idiomatic to the language in use (returning an error, throwing an exception, etc).

 #### Requirement 1.1.3